 Click on the Forward button at the top to proceed.
 To continue after each screen click on the Forward button.
 To go back one page click on the Back button.
 If you wish to leave help at any time click on the Exit button to return to your previous screen.

-Alternatively if you wish to see at a glance what the site reference covers then click on any title in the menu on the left to go to the relevant topic
+Alternatively if you wish to see at a glance what the Help Guide covers then click on any title in the menu on the left to go to the relevant topic.

 Quotes Area